 Self-care has changed.
 It is no longer a suggestion to get a massage or plan girls’ night out.
 Self-care is beginning to be seen as a critical factor to thriving in this busy, changing, stressful world.

 Self-care is basically very simple.
 Each of us is charged with taking care of our own body as we navigate through life.
 The human body is a beautifully complicated and well-balanced system in a perfect world.
-However, the modern world isn’t always perfect to health and wellbeing.
+However, the modern world isn’t always perfect for health and wellbeing.
 Thus, self-care has become most important.

 Making green choices for the planet means helping mother earth thrive.
 We hope to clean things up, reduce pollution and waste, all while making sustainable choices.
 Those same ideas apply with green self-care.
 Take up the challenge to clean up your diet and your personal environment, reducing toxins that can challenge health and wellness.
 By making choices that promote health, longevity and deep satisfaction with life, you will often be doing things that will help our planet too.